yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/developers-credentials.md

 The flexibility of customized API keys streamlines access and permission control, enabling easy and secure API integration management through the Yuno dashboard.

+> ⚠️ Important: API Key Display
+>
+> When you create a customized API key, the key value is displayed only once during creation.
+Make sure to copy and securely store the key immediately, as you won't be able to view it again.
+If you lose the key or need to rotate it for security reasons, you can roll (regenerate) the key, which will invalidate the previous key and generate a new one.

 ## Safeguarding your credentials

 Protecting your authentication credentials is paramount for maintaining secure operations.
 Follow these guidelines: